openplans/openblock-old/obdemo/README.txt

 6. Run "obdemo/manage.py runserver" and go to http://127.0.0.1:8000/ in your Web browser to see the site in action.

+TODO: document how to set up a virtualenv

+TODO: document how to set up under mod_wsgi

 Loading Data
 =============